New York Red Bulls: Jesse Marsch, Ali Curtis and "Energy Drink Soccer" (2015–2018)

+Prior to the 2017 season, Curtis left the club under confusing circumstances, with the club saying that he and the rest of management failed "to work through differing views" and was replaced by Denis Hamlett.
+Earlier in the transfer window, the team had sold captain and longest-tenured player Dax McCarty to the Chicago Fire for allocation money. with McCarty saying of Curtis that "it's clear for everyone to see that he's no longer a part of the decision-making process going on at the Red Bulls."

+What followed was an up and down season for New York, highlighted by the emergence of homegrown talent Tyler Adams.
+The team defeated New York City, Philadelphia, New England and then-second tier Cincinnati before falling in the 2017 U.S. Open Cup Final to Sporting Kansas City, the second time the club had reached the final.
+The club opened the season with a poor showing in the 2016-17 CONCACAF Champions League knockout stage, losing at the round of 16 to Vancouver Whitecaps FC.

+The league campaign was mixed, with a sixth-place conference finish and a resounding 4–0 win over former captain McCarty's Chicago Fire to start the postseason, but what followed was a quarterfinal exit to Toronto FC despite Wright-Phillips scoring his 100th goal for the club in all competitions in a victorious second leg.

+The club had arguably its most successful season in 2018, despite upheaval during the season.
+The club won its third Supporters' Shield and reached the semifinals of both the MLS Cup Playoffs and the CONCACAF Champions League.

-New York made their best showing to date in continental competition the next year in the 2018 CONCACAF Champions League.
+New York made their best showing to date in continental competition the next year in the 2018 CONCACAF Champions League, which they had qualified for with their regular season efforts in 2016, with the group stage having been eliminated.
 In the quarterfinal against Club Tijuana, they became the first MLS club to win by multiple goals on Mexican soil, with a 2–0 defeat of Tijuana in the quarterfinals on a brace from Wright-Phillips and 13 saves by Robles.

-In the return leg, new designated player and record signing Kaku scored on his debut off the bench as the Red Bulls won 3-1 for a 5-1 victory in the tie in Harrison.
+In the return leg, new designated player and record signing Kaku scored on his debut off the bench as the Red Bulls won 3–1 for a 5–1 victory in the tie in Harrison.

-In the semifinals, New York, despite outshooting Mexican giants Chivas 20-1 in the home second leg, were beaten by a goal in the first leg that resigned the Red Bulls to a 1-0 loss in the tie.
+In the semifinals, New York, despite outshooting Mexican giants Chivas 20–1 in the home second leg, were beaten by a goal in the first leg that resigned the Red Bulls to a 1–0 loss in the tie.